suavecode/suavecode.github.io/develop.md

 If you don't have a github account already, go ahead and sign up!

-Then go to the SUAVE github repo at [github.com/suavecode/SUAVE](https://github.com/suavecode/SUAVE) and check out the code!
-If you wouldn't mind, tick the “Watch” and “Star” buttons at the top-right of the page, if you think this is a sweet repo.
+Then, go to the SUAVE github repo at [github.com/suavecode/SUAVE](https://github.com/suavecode/SUAVE) and check out the code!
+If you wouldn't mind, tick the “Watch” and “Star” buttons at the top-right of the page, if you think this is a useful repo.

 <br>